Fingerprint Sensor AS608 - A Beginner's Guide

 | Model | ACEBOTT QD021 (Inventor Series) |

-| Controller | ESP32 Max 3.0 (Wi-Fi + Bluetooth) |
+| Controller | ESP32 Max 3.0 (WiFi + Bluetooth) |

-| Programming | ACECode (block-based), Arduino, Python |
+| Programming | ACECode (blocks), Arduino, Python |

-| Learning resources | Step-by-step tutorial flow + app remote control resources |
+| Control | App remote control |

-| Recommended use | K-12 STEM, robotics clubs, home learning, makers |
+| Best for | K-12 STEM, robotics clubs, home learning |

 Manila stock.
 Order before 16:00 PHT, ships today via J&T or LBC.
 Provincial: 1–3 working days.